cheesechompers3d/wacky-flip/content/games/fall-guys.md

     - question: "How long do matches last?"
       answer: "Matches typically last 15-20 minutes, with multiple rounds of increasing difficulty."
     - question: "Is this game suitable for children?"
       answer: "Absolutely!
 Fall Guys features colorful graphics and family-friendly gameplay suitable for all ages."
+    - question: "Still Have Questions?"
+      answer: "If you can't find the answer to your question about Fall Guys in our FAQ, please reach out to our community support team.
+Our dedicated staff is passionate about ensuring every player has the best possible experience with Fall Guys and will respond to your inquiry promptly."